Web Crawling Webinar for Tech Teams

 The User Agent is an essential fingerprint for a server to identify clients and deliver the appropriate content (e.g., display a mobile version of a page for mobile browsers).
 Every HTTP request includes it as part of its headers.

-For example, here's what a Chrome UA string would look like:
+For instance, here's what a Chrome User Agent string would look like:

 Example